British Overseas Territories: History

 St. George's town (originally named New London), in the Islands of Bermuda, or "The Somers Isles".
 The colony was founded by the wrecking of the flagship of the Virginia Company in 1609.
 The company's charter was extended to include Bermuda in 1612, and it has remained an English (since 1707, British) colony ever since.
 Since the rebellion of Virginia, it has been the oldest-remaining British colony, and the town of St. George's is the oldest continuously inhabited British settlement in the New World.

 Early colonies, in the sense of English subjects residing in lands hitherto outside the control of the English government, were generally known as plantations.
 The first, unofficial, colony was Newfoundland Colony, where English fishermen routinely set up seasonal camps in the 16th century.
 It is now a province of Canada known as Newfoundland and Labrador.

 After failed attempts, including the Roanoke Colony, the permanent English colonisation of North America began officially in 1607 with the settlement of Jamestown, the first successful permanent colony in Virginia (a term that was then applied generally to North America).
 Its offshoot, Bermuda, was settled inadvertently after the wrecking of the Virginia Company's flagship there in 1609, with the company's charter extended to officially include the archipelago in 1612.
 St. George's town, founded in Bermuda in that year, remains the oldest continuously inhabited British settlement in the New World (with some historians stating that – its formation predating the 1619 conversion of James Fort into Jamestown – St. George's was actually the first successful town the English established in the New World).
 Bermuda and Bermudians have played important, sometimes pivotal, but generally underestimated or unacknowledged roles in the shaping of the English and British transatlantic empires.
-These include maritime commerce, settlement of the continent and of the West Indies, and the projection of naval power via the colony's privateers, among other areas.
+These include maritime commerce, settlement of the continent and of the West Indies, the projection of naval power via the colony's privateers, and its role after the independence of the thirteen colonies that became the United States of America as an Imperial fortress, among other areas.